Gwen Stefani: Personal life

 Stefani began dating her bandmate Tony Kanal soon after he joined the band.
 She stated that she was heavily invested in that relationship, saying in 2005, "...all I ever did was look at Tony and pray that God would let me have a baby with him."
 The band almost split up when Kanal ended the relationship.
 Their break-up inspired Stefani lyrically, and many of Tragic Kingdoms songs, such as "Don't Speak", "Sunday Morning", and "Hey You!", chronicle the ups and downs of their relationship.
-Stefani co-wrote her song "Cool" about their relationship as friends for her 2004 debut solo album Love.
+Stefani co-wrote her song "Cool" about their post-dating friendship for her 2004 debut solo album Love.
 Angel.
 Music.
 Baby.

 Stefani met Bush lead singer and guitarist Gavin Rossdale in 1995 when No Doubt and Bush performed at a holiday concert for radio station KROQ.
 They married on September 14, 2002, at St Paul's, Covent Garden in London.
 A second wedding was held in Los Angeles two weeks later.
 Stefani has three sons with Rossdale, Kingston James McGregor Rossdale born on May 26, 2006, Zuma Nesta Rock Rossdale born on August 21, 2008, and Apollo Bowie Flynn Rossdale on February 28, 2014.
 On August 3, 2015, Stefani filed for divorce from Rossdale, citing "irreconcilable differences".
 Stefani has alleged that Rossdale had engaged in an extramarital relationship with the couple's nanny.
 Their divorce was finalized on April 8, 2016, and it provided that Stefani and Rossdale would share joint custody of their three children.